Wednesday, 28 August 2013

 Ask things nicely, saying 'thank you' will take you further than not saying it.
 Basic manners.

-If you see something you like on other people, say it to them.
-It may make out the day for them.
+If you see something you like on other people, tell them.
+It may make their day.

 Be assertive, don't gossip.
 Avoid Schadenfreude, or at least learn first how to convincingly hide it.